Mom confirms 37-year-old daughter found in duffel bag at San Francisco's Golden Gate Park

-We spoke with the woman mother Monday evening in Castro Valley who was told that her daughter, who was unhoused, was found dead in a duffel bag.
+We spoke with the woman's mother Monday evening in Castro Valley, who was told that her daughter, who was unhoused, was found dead in a duffel bag.
 Her mother described the conversation she had Monday with the coroner.

 "Yesterday, they found your daughter in a duffel bag.
 A dog walker found her," Roya said.